Google Ads Campaign Types and How They Can Help Your Business

 However, many businesses underestimate and underutilize Google Ads, despite the great opportunity it provides.
 It can help you advertise your products and services to people that are searching for them at that exact moment in time.

 Some people are drawn away from its complicated interface and configuration process.
 There are many Google Ads best practices to learn, and there is a steep learning curve involved.
 If you don’t fully understand what you are doing when choosing your campaign types, keywords, bids and targeting, you can end up wasting your money.

-A lot of businesses start on Google Ads by outsourcing or using a free Google Ads automation tool that creates and configures their Google Ads campaigns for them.
+A lot of businesses start on Google Ads by outsourcing or using a free Google Ads Creator hat creates and configures their Google Ads campaigns for them.

 Regardless, a smart place to begin is to learn about the different Google Ads campaigns and ad types.
 You’ll want to understand how they can help your business and what to expect from them.

 This post will cover just that, so let’s dive deeper on each of these Google Ads campaign types!

 Google Ads Campaign Type #1: Google Search Ads